Loading. Please Wait....

 Samarpan Recovery uses creativity to help clients connect with their innermost selves.
 Often these activities are used alongside other therapeutic techniques like psychotherapy or experiential therapy.
 The client uses various artistic formats to create a visual commentary on their experiences.

-Clients can take advantage of art therapy or other creative activities.
+Clients can take advantage of art therapy for mental health or other creative activities.
 The clinical team discusses various therapeutic options with the client during the early stages of treatment.
 Clients assist in developing their own treatment plan by letting the care team know their preferences regarding evidence-based and alternative holistic therapies.
 Every client has an opportunity to try creative activities that positively impact their recovery.

 Creative activities like art therapy and music therapy can help clients have better treatment outcomes.
 The clinicians at Samarpan Recovery guide clients through self-discovery by providing them with alternative holistic therapies.
 Clients can use various mediums, including painting, sculpting, and paper crafts, to find new ways of expressing internal experiences.
 Research has shown that viewing or participating in artistic activities can reduce overall stress and decrease symptoms of depression, anxiety, and other mood disorders.
 Samarpan Recovery allows clients to control the direction of their treatment, including what types of therapies they engage in.
 To learn more about the benefits of art therapy and our programs, call us at +91 81809 19090.